rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: created

+      The time at which the data unit was created.

       :nullable: True
       :type: DateTime

    .. db:field:: modified

+      The time at which the data unit was modified.

       :nullable: True
       :type: DateTime

    .. db:field:: namespace

+      The namespace in which the data unit exists to allow the same :db:fld:`storage_data.key` to be used multiple times while remaining uniquely identifiable.

       :nullable: True
       :type: String

    .. db:field:: key

+      The key by which the data unit is retrieved.
+This value must be unique within the defined :db:fld:`storage_data.namespace`.

       :nullable: False
       :type: String

    .. db:field:: value

+      The readable and writable data unit itself, serialized as a binary object to be loaded and unloaded from the database.

       :nullable: True
       :type: Binary

 .. db:table:: users

+   An authorized user as loaded through the server's authentication mechanism.

    .. db:field:: expiration

+      The time at which the user should no longer be able to authenticate to the server.

       :nullable: True
       :type: DateTime